mikeg1223/RemindersApp/README.md

-# RemindersApp
+# 370Fall21Sec58Team3

-This is an android application I created with a team for a school project.
-It give the user the ability to set reminders for themself.
-I was responsible for creating the database schema, the log-in feature, the button functionalities and the scrolling features.
+This is my personal copy of a school project I did for a software engineering course.

+I was responsible for being the PM, designing the database, linking database functionality to buttons, creating the log-in functionality, creating the scrolling behaviors for the main pages.